-Formative assessments, in the right form and at the right time, can bridge this gap.
-This is made apparent by educators at the Penn State Behrend Center for Learning Initiatives, who provide methods to gather student feedback to inform and improve instructional practices:
+Educators at the Penn State Behrend Center for Learning Initiatives provide methods to gather student feedback to inform and improve instructional practices:

 - Early feedback can serve to connect students to their classmates and instructor and build community and trust.